Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 }
 ```

- - 	Inside your `Main Activity` onCreate add the following line:
+ - 	Inside your `Main Activity` onCreate Or The `Application` onCreate add the following line:

 > MainActivity.java